OK, so let me 'say it different'.

 'The Almighty God and creator of all things should indeed be feared for his majesty and awesomeness amongst the gathering together of those who call on his name.
 He should be shown the greatest and highest reverence by everyone who comes to him or stands in his presence.'

-And yet, we are told that our meeting together as Christians is a meeting (by special invitation) from the Creator of all things.
+And yet, we are told that our meeting together as Christians is a meeting (by special invitation) withthe Creator of all things.

 Well, that sort of throws a huge spanner in the works and behaviour of those who go to church and claim to be his followers (especially here in the west).
 The cheapness and carnal familiarity that is shown towards God in the meetings held in many churches, shows less respect than most of them would show to a policeman or a school teacher.
 These days, you can walk in and out as you wish, check your text messages, and even take a call from someone during the short hour together.

-The meetings may be loud and happy, the music group pirouetting around the stage in their fancy clothes, the hands of the congregation up in the air whilst having a look around at everyone else, 'but where is my fear?" says the Lord.'
+The meetings may be loud and happy, the music group pirouetting around the stage in their fancy clothes, the hands of the congregation up in the air whilst having a look around at everyone else, 'but where is my fear (reverence)?" says the Lord.'

 'You show respect, and honour to those who you place higher than yourselves, but treat me with disdain and as a casual acquaintance of lesser importance.'
 (Malachai 1:6)

 In fact, I have noted on many occasions that when a very rich business person is sat in the congregation, the people show more reverence to them than they do to the things of God.
-They will show more appreciation to the businessman's handouts than to the Bible that is offered them when they enter the building (although, that is quite unlikely to happen these days).
+They will show more appreciation to the businessman's handouts than to the Bible that is offered them when they enter the building (although the Bible bit is quite unlikely to happen these days).

 Modern 'Christians' tell us that we do not need to fear God because he is a God of love.
 "All that 'fear' stuff was for previous generations who were ignorant."